 - Update: On July 20, 2023, the Consumer Privacy Ombudsman (John Loughnane) appointed by the the U.S. Trustee published his first report on the Vantage Travel bankruptcy case.
 In this document, he explained that in response to the ongoing complaints about the company’s intention to include personal credit card and passport details in the customer list, Vantage has adjusted those plans.
 The legal team of Vantage now says that those details will not be transferred to the buyer and the encrypted data will be destroyed before the sale is concluded.

-There are a number of things Vantage Travel customers can do now to make sure their opinions are heard by the bankruptcy court.
+There are a number of things Vantage Travel customers can do now to make sure the bankruptcy court hears their opinions.

-Vantage Travel customers who are owed a refund or have a future trip scheduled should file an official proof of claim.
+Vantage Travel customers owed a refund or have a future trip scheduled should file an official proof of claim.
 Here’s how to do that:

 - Fill out Form 410 Proof of Claim.